vanya-antonov/django_gtdb2/README.md

 # django_gtdb2
-GeneTackDB-2 based on Biopython and powered by Django
+GeneTackDB-2 based on Django and Biopython